benmvp/slides/2020/jsconfhi/perfect-lib.md

 NOTES:
 _[9 minutes]_

-- With helpful docs, now I can develop my app using your lib
+- With Helpful Docs, now I can develop my app using your lib
-- In which case some will need and want TypeScript types
+- But the very next thing I'll need are TypeScript types
 - TypeScript is a typed superset of JavaScript that compiles to plain JavaScript
-- Now this may be be bit controversial
+- Now this suggestion may be be bit controversial
   * It's certainly my own bias
   * But the numbers back me up (from the State of JavaScript survey)